openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Partly

-An *object literal* is an expression that can be used to create a class instance and provide some initial values.
+An *object literal* is an expression that can be used to create a class instance, and provide some initial values.
 It can be used in place of a class instance creation expression (see :ref:`New Expressions`) because it is more convenient in some cases.